News

 And in the eighth, the Saints got that run back.
 Lazzara and Livingston, the Saints’ two hottest hitters, hit back-to-back doubles with Livingston’s scoring Lazzara to cut the lead back to one at a 2-1 score.

-Unfortunately though, the Saints couldn’t get that second run across, and the inning ended with them still trailing the Barons.
+Unfortunately, the Saints couldn’t get that second run across, and the inning ended with them still trailing the Barons.

-Also, in games like this one, one swing can shift the momentum tremendously.
+In games like this one, one swing can shift the momentum tremendously.
 The Barons did just that, hitting a home run in the bottom of the eighth for a huge insurance run.
 Suddenly, what felt like a game the Saints were climbing back into felt more like a game the Saints would be hard-pressed to change the outcome of.

-And they couldn’t.
+But they couldn’t.
 They simply ran out of opportunities to get the offense going, going down quietly in the ninth and losing the game 3-1.

 It was a superb night for the pitching staff, which Milam had plenty of praise for after the game.